maniospas/fairbench-tiny/README.md

 A performant C++ implementation of several fairness assessment functionalities that are originally offerred by the [fairbench](https://github.com/mever-team/FairBench) framework.
-These are made type-safe and are exposed through the following equivalent interfaceas:
+These are made type-safe and exposed through the following equivalent interfaces:

 - C++ library
 - Python library